willenny/kickstarter-analysis/Written Analysis of Results.md

 ## Overview of Project

 ### Purpose
-By using Excel and its functions, we are able to help Louise compare how different her fundraising campaign was to other similar campaigns.
-Our main focus was to determine how her play 'Fever' fared in relation to launch dates and funding goals.
-Using visuals to present the data, we are now able to give analysis to Louise about her play.
+By using Excel, its functions, and graphing capabilities we are able to help Louise compare how different her fundraising campaign was to other similar campaigns.
+Our main focus was to determine how her play 'Fever' fared in relation to launch dates and funding goals of other theather productions and plays.
+Using grpahs to present the data, we are now able to give analysis to Louise about her play.

 ## Analysis and Challenges